Update: Myth of Black Athanasius

-Did he worship the Sun at some point?
-Probably.
+Did he worship the Sun prior to his supposed conversion?
+Yes.

 Many of the leaders of Christianity during his day did not question his conversion.
 There may have been some who questioned it, but some (like those who held a strict view of baptism, rebaptism, and lapsing during persecution) questioned the faith of many Christians.
 There are examples of bishops who excommunicate each other, or at least push for this to be done.
 Lactantius, a fairly strict Christian leader and historian of the period, had a high view of Constantine as both a Christian and a leader.
 Some try to argue that these bishops were afraid of challenging the faith of the Emperor.
 Wait, the men who had endured the severe persecution of Diocletian are now afraid?
 This is not a good argument.

 You can read more about Constantine and the Sun here: